ElvinC/crisp/README.md

 # Camera-to-IMU calibration toolbox
 This toolbox provides a python library to perform joint calibration of a rolling shutter camera-gyroscope system.
+This fork contains a few small changes to fix deprecated function calls.

 Given gyroscope and video data, this library can find the following parameters